NanceCA/liri-node-app/README.md

 ## About the Liri Node App

-The following application leverages a variety of APIs to bring the user information on a songs, concerts and movies.
+The following application leverages a variety of APIs to provide users information on songs, concerts and movies.

 The app deploys in the Node.js environment.
 Output is viewed on the command prompt/ command line/ PowerShell etc.,